Kelly Osbourne Releases Tell-All Book With Drug Abuse Shockers And Family Tragedies

 Kelly Osbourne has written a memoir about her life as Black Sabbath’s first daughter.
-It had to happen sooner or later, though a tell all book detailing Ozzy Osbourne’s drug-fueled benders might have been expected to come from Sharon instead of Kelly.
+It had to happen sooner or later, though a tell-all book detailing Ozzy Osbourne’s drug-fueled benders might have been expected to come from Sharon instead of Kelly.
 This book doesn’t just relive Ozzy’s debaucheries on and off stage from Kelly’s perspective.
-The memoir also reveals her pain as she watched how drug addiction tore her family apart and, on more than one occasion, threatened to permanently divide Ozzy and Sharon Osbourne.
+The memoir also reveals her pain as she watched how drug addiction tore her family apart, and on more than one occasion, threatened to permanently divide Ozzy and Sharon Osbourne.

 Kelly Watched Father Ozzy Overdose on Drugs, As Mother Sharon Osbourne Suffered a Seizure

-Growing up as the daughter of Ozzy Osbourne hasn’t been easy for Kelly and, as Entertainment Tonight shares, she’s letting everyone experience just what that was like in a new memoir, though readers may find the tell-all book to be more tragic than admirable.
-The book, There Is No F*cking Secret: Letters From a Badass Bitch, relives some of the most tragic and heartbreaking moments of Kelly’s life, including an incident in which both of her parents fell apart at once.
+Growing up as the daughter of Ozzy Osbourne hasn’t been easy for Kelly, and as Entertainment Tonight shares, she’s letting everyone experience just what that was like in a new memoir, though readers may find the tell-all book to be more tragic than admirable.
+The book, There Is No F*cking Secret: Letters From a Bad**s B**ch, relives some of the most tragic and heartbreaking moments of Kelly’s life, including an incident in which both of her parents fell apart at once.

 Ms. Osbourne recounts a night during which Sharon Osbourne, battling cancer, suffered a seizure that threatened her life.
-Kelly might have gone to her father for help, but he was in condition to come to anyone’s aid, as he was suffering a drug overdose himself.
+Kelly might have gone to her father for help, but he was in no condition to come to anyone’s aid, as he was suffering a drug overdose himself.

 “I finally called for an ambulance, and together with the idiot nurse, we got Mum stabilized,” recalls Kelly Osbourne in her memoir.